ricky7171/test_wa_backend/README.md

 2. Clone this repository to your PC

-3. Go to project directory and open setup_database.js
+3. Go to project directory and open setup_database.js file

 4. Copy all script in that file